Automattic/vip-cli/docs/SETUP.md

 1. Update [.nvmrc](https://github.com/Automattic/vip-cli/blob/trunk/.nvmrc) to the new version and open a pull request.
 1. Address any test failures.
-1. [Update the Node.js version](https://docs.wpvip.com/technical-references/software-management/#h-node-js) of the staging environment and test.
-1. Update the Node.js version of the production environment.
+1. Update the Node.js version locally and test before merging into the repository.

 Upgrading Node should be considered high-risk.

-**Node:** Because we deploy new Node versions one container at a time, the API needs to work on the currently deployed Node version as well as the next Node version simultaneously.

 ### Before merging